saulijappinen/ohja_game/log.md

 # Log / notes

+**21.12.**

+Game finalized, not perfect but maybe ok.
+Some functions added.

 **12.12.**

 A little bit better dev version, class additions to monster and coin and a little bit clearer code.
 Time counting still not working, ended up in a wait version, not very classy.